Past & Present

 Welcome to the Joci awards

 The Joci Awards, hosted by The Majestic Empire Foundation, is the nation’s premier talent-based scholarship and education program for high school students in the performing arts.
-From San Antonio to the Lower Rio Grande Valley, this groundbreaking initiative has become a beacon of opportunity, championing young talent and creating pathways for students to excel in theater and beyond.
-As a Regional Awards Program for the National High School Musical Theatre Awards in New York City, the Joci Awards elevates local students to the national stage, where they gain invaluable exposure and experience alongside the best young performers in the country.
+From San Antonio to the Lower Rio Grande Valley, the Joci Awards champions young talent, creating pathways to success both on stage and beyond.

 Advanced Learning Academy